Byoung-keon Daniel Park, PhD

 University of Michigan Transportation Research Institute (UMTRI)

-“I am an assistant research scientist in the Biosciences Group at the University Michigan Transportation Research institute (UMTRI).
-I joined UMTRI as a research faculty in 2013 and have primarily focussed on research based on parametric human anatomy models, which accounts for morphological variances of human body shapes and musculoskeletal systems across populations in different ages, gender, and ethnic groups.
+“I am an assistant research scientist in the Biosciences Group at the University of Michigan Transportation Research Institute (UMTRI).
+I joined UMTRI as a research faculty in 2015 and have primarily focused on research based on parametric human anatomy models, which account for morphological variances of human body shapes and musculoskeletal systems across populations in different ages, gender, and ethnic groups.